melguzman/MobileCrowdsensingSimulator/README.md

 import info.pavie.basicosmparser.controller.*;
 import info.pavie.basicosmparser.model.*;
 ```
-To then convert to csv files just run:
+To then convert to csv files, just type in your termianl:
 ```
 java -jar BasicOSMParser.jar /path/to/data.osm /path/to/output/folder/
 ```